aws-samples/aurora-postgresql-pgvector/apgpgvector-bedrock-qna/README.md

 source env/bin/activate
 ```

 3. Create a `.env` file in your project directory similar to `env.example` to add your HuggingFace access tokens and Aurora PostgreSQL DB cluster details.
-If you don't have one, create a new access token on HuggingFace's website - [HuggingFace](https://huggingface.co/settings/tokens).
 Your .env file should like the following:

 ```
-HUGGINGFACEHUB_API_TOKEN=<<access_token>>

 PGVECTOR_DRIVER='psycopg2'
 PGVECTOR_USER='<<Username>>'
 PGVECTOR_PASSWORD='<<Password>>'